eflagg/Twilio_API_App/README.md

 ```
 export TWILIO_ACCOUNT_SID="[input your sid here]"
-export TWILIO_AUTH_TOKEN="[input your auto token here]"
+export TWILIO_AUTH_TOKEN="[input your auth token here]"
 export TWILIO_PHONE_NUMBER="[input your twilio phone number here]"
 ```

-Run this line in your terminal
+Run this line in your terminal (You will need to re-run this every time)

 ```
 > source secrets.sh